-Coach Chris Fredericks has led the Desert Mountain softball program for 9 years.
-He has led the Wolves to back-to-back 5A softball state championships in 2023 and 2024, and he was the AIA 5A Conference Coach of the Year for the 2023-2024 season.
+Coach Chris Fredericks has led the Desert Mountain softball program for 10 years.
+He has led the Wolves to back-to-back-to-back 5A softball state championships in 2023, 2024 and 2025 and he was the AIA 5A Conference Coach of the Year for the 2023-2024 season.

 He joined the Desert Mountain staff in 1997 and served as the Head Wrestling Coach for 19 years.
 He coached 14 All-State Wrestlers and 4 State Champions and was named Desert Valley Wrestling Coach of the Year in 2007 and 2008.